TED MARTIN CARTOON GALLERY

 TED MARTIN CARTOON GALLERY & ILLUSTRATORS SALOON

 This Toronto gallery was opened in 1974, by Ted Martin, creator of “Pavlov” and his wife Dawn Martin to sell original, editorial, panel, and strip cartoons, animation cells, illustrations, and books.
+The opening show included the work of David Annesley, Sid Barron, Blaine, Edward Franklin, Duncan MacPherson, Terry Mosher, Len Norris, and Roy Peterson.
 Their stock was about 35 to 40% Canadian in origin.
 They held receptions and book launchings and supported emerging artists.
-The gallery became a social gathering place as well and from it emerged the Association of Canadian Editorial Cartoonists which later became the Association of Canadian Cartoonists.
+The gallery became a social gathering place as well and from it emerged the Toronto Cartoonists Society of which Ted was a founding member.

 Ted and Dawn closed this successful but exhausting enterprise in 1983.